Coronavirus: Mental Health Tips

 Racing Welfare have teamed up with Great British Racing to produce a mental wellbeing toolkit which can be downloaded above.

-We understand that the Coronavirus outbreak affects everyone who works in racing in different ways.
-Whatever your circumstances, it has never been more important to look after your mental wellbeing.
+We understand that the Coronavirus outbreak affects everyone who works in racing in different ways and since the third national lockdown has been enforced, it has never been more important to look after your mental wellbeing.
 Mental wellbeing describes your mental state – how you are feeling and how well you can cope with day-to-day life.
 It can change from moment to moment, day to day, month to month or year to year.
 We are here for you 24/7, to provide a listening ear and practical help and guidance.

 Below are a few tips to maintain good mental health through the current climate: